List of Fate/Stay Night: Unlimited Blade Works episodes

-Fate/stay night: Unlimited Blade Works is an anime television series primarily based on the Unlimited Blade Works storyline in the Fate/stay night visual novel, in which Shirou Emiya, a high school student and amateur mage living in Fuyuki City, Japan, is dragged into the Fifth Holy Grail War, a secret magical tournament.
+Fate/stay night: Unlimited Blade Works is an anime television series adapted from the Unlimited Blade Works storyline of the titular visual novel game by Type-Moon, which follows high school student Shirou Emiya, an amateur mage living in Fuyuki City, Japan, who is unwillingly dragged into the Fifth Holy Grail War, a secret magical tournament.
 In it, seven participants, known as "Masters", and their "Servants", reincarnated personifications of legendary heroes of history, fight in a battle royale for the Holy Grail, an omnipotent magical chalice that can fulfill any wish or desire for its victor.
 Shirou and his Servant Saber, are forced to team up with Rin Tohsaka, another Master in the Holy Grail War, but Shirou finds himself earning the strong dislike of Rin's mysterious Servant Archer, whose motivations are unknown.

 The anime series is jointly produced by Aniplex, Notes, and Ufotable, the same studios that co-produced the 2011–12 anime adaptation for Fate/Zero.
 It is directed by Takahiro Miura, with music composed by Hideyuki Fukasawa; character designs by Tomonori Sudō, Hisayuki Tabata, and Atsushi Ikariya, based on the original designs by Takashi Takeuchi; and art, 3D, and photography directions by Koji Eto, Kōjirō Shishido, and Yūichi Terao, respectively.
 The first season ran from October 5 to December 28, 2014.
 The second season ran from April 5 to June 28, 2015.
 An advanced screening online premiered ahead of the televised broadcast on September 28, 2014, in several countries across the world, including Japan, the United States, France, Germany and South Korea.
 The series made its cable broadcast premiere on AXS TV in the United States and aired from February 13 to August 22, 2025, as part of Web3 company Azuki's Anime.com Hour programming block.

 For the first season: the opening theme song is "Ideal White" performed by Mashiro Ayano, while the ending theme song is "Believe" performed by Kalafina.
 A cover version of "This Illusion" from the original visual novel was used as the ending theme for episode 12, performed by Lisa.
 For the second season: the opening theme song is "Brave Shine" performed by Aimer, while the ending theme song is "Ring Your Bell" performed by Kalafina.
 A remix of "Ring Your Bell", titled "Ring Your Bell (In the Silence)", was used as the ending theme for episode 15.
 "Last Stardust", performed by Aimer, was used as an insert song for episode 20.